zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install virtio driver.md

         make install
         ```

-    5. Run the following commands to check whether the virtio driver is installed. whether the virtio driver is installed.
+    5. Run the following commands to check whether the virtio driver is installed.

         ```